 Auditions take place the first week of school.
-Students will learn to sing at a high level, and are expected to be at many performances and to work at their repertoire.
+Students will learn to sing at a high level, and are expected to be at many performances throughout the year and to work on their repertoire.
 Part of the assessment in this class consists of singing in quartets three to four times a year.
 Students receive 1.0 credit for successfully completing this course.
-If a student is in Concert Choir they must sing in School Chorus.
+If a student is in Concert Choir they must also sing in the School Chorus.